 The Flying Saucer Pie Company, Mural and Exploring Mars

-As you can see from the photos that I took, our visit to this one and only location in Houston was in July.
-It was hard to get a clear photo of the mural on the side of the building because a steady stream of cars kept pulling in and blocking the view.
+As you can see from the photos that I took, our visit to this only location in Houston was in July.
+It was hard to get a clear picture of the mural on the side of the building because a steady stream of cars kept pulling in and blocking the view.
 My husband and I had to spend quite some time before being able to snap these photos.

 The mural on the side of the building is colorful and amusing.
-While the pies may be described as “out of this world” the red planet and the little green man depicted on the right side of the mural is suggestive of the planet Mars and an extraterrestrial so often illustrated in comic books or movies of the past.
+While the pies may be “out of this world” the red planet and the little green man depicted on the right side of the mural is suggestive of the planet Mars and an extraterrestrial so often illustrated in comic books or movies of the past.

-The spaceman on the left hand side is representative of a United States astronaut floating in space.
+The spaceman on the left-hand side is representative of a United States astronaut floating in space.